There’s no denying that a chainsaw is indispensable in the world of woodworking.

 The speed of cutting is where regular chains thrive.
 This fast speed of operation is mainly due to their reckless behavior.

 They’ll cut through all the veins and fibers of the wood indiscriminately, quickly getting the job done.
 However, the product won’t look good as a piece of furniture.

 To no one’s surprise, regular chains are used in various, regular activities.

 You’ll find that a lot of applications can be carried out using the traditional crosscut chains.
 They’re faster, meaner, and can handle pretty much anything you throw at them.

 - Durable, low-kickback, low-vibration chain helps reduce user fatigue for increased periods of work.
-For all chainsaw brands that run 3/8 Inch Pitch, .050 Inch (1.3 mm) gauge, 39 drive links
+For all chainsaw brands that run 3/8 Inch pitch, .050 Inch (1.3 mm) gauge, 39 drive link chain

 - Fits these saw models with 10-inch bars: Atlas: 56934, 56934, Makita: EY401MP Pole Saw Attachment, Poulan PLN1510, and more